Is Pantene Shampoo Good?

 3. Rahua

-Rahua is a brand that includes all plant-based products that are free of sulfates, parabens, silicones, and gluten.
+Rahua is a brand that offers a range of plant-based products, all of which are free from sulfates, parabens, silicones, and gluten.

-While they have a range of shampoo and conditioner products, along with other haircare items, if you have color treated hair that you want to protect, the Color Full Shampoo will do just that.
-It works well for all shades of color treated hair.
+If you have colour-treated hair that you want to protect, the Colour Full Shampoo will do just that.
+It works well for all shades of colour-treated hair.

-The color protection complex found within this shampoo is formulated with Rahua and Morete oils from the Amazon rainforest, and will provide color treated hair with the intense moisture it often needs.
+The colour protection complex found within this shampoo is formulated with Rahua and Morete oils from the Amazon rainforest, providing colour-treated hair with the intense moisture it often needs.

 4. VERB